tylerbutler/tylerbutler.com-hugo/test-results/modern-layout-Modern-vs-Cl-091c1-page-header---modern-layout-chromium/error-context.md

         - emphasis: released
         - text: version of the docs.
       - listitem:
-        - text: »The docs themselves contain notes redirecting people to
+        - text: The docs themselves contain notes redirecting people to
         - link "https://engineer.readthedocs.org/en/latest/":
           - /url: https://engineer.readthedocs.org/en/latest/
         - text: if they need the most recent version of the docs.
 RTD itself also contains links to all versions of the docs, but I don’t think most people know that and if they do, it may not be clear which version they want.